Balbutio/a-responsible-engineer/_posts/2024-09-27-web-sustainability-guidelines.md

 On the topic of influence – in her talk on sustainability at Salesforce, Tereze Gaile disclosed that several high-profile customers had recently enquired about Salesforce’s actions towards sustainability and reduction of climate impact.
 She reported that this prompted much internal work and has led to a fast-tracked sustainability strategy.
 A key takeaway for those purchasing or renewing software is to ask about the sustainability strategy of our vendors as part of the procurement process – such efforts can be a significant catalyst for digital sustainability.

-A culture that embraces digital sustainability can significantly set organisations or products apart.
+A culture that embraces digital sustainability can significantly set organisations and products apart.

 ## Where do we go from here?